kristenvonbecker/hypercube/README.md

 ## License

-This project is licensed under the MIT License. (link to file)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements